aomlomics/protocol-extract-dna-sedtrap-powersoil/protocol_extract_dna_sedtrap_powersoil.md

    a.
 Mix well on a vortex mixer or by pipetting up and down, and incubate for 2 minutes at room temperature.
 Put the tube in the magnetic stand until the solution is clear.
 23. Without disturbing the bead pellet, carefully transfer 32 uL of the supernatant to a fresh, sterile microfuge tube.
 24. Proceed to library construction using end-user supplied reagents.

-## Quality control
+### Quality control

-Run 2% agarose gel to confirm PCR products.
+- Extraction blank (negative control) included in every extraction.
+- Qubit repaired samples to confirm DNA concentrations.

-## Basic troubleshooting guide
+### Basic troubleshooting guide

-Troubleshooting found within the protocol.
+Not applicable.

-# REFERENCES
+## REFERENCES

-Protocol adapted from: Shiozaki et al. (2021)
+Shiozaki T, Itoh F, Hirose Y, Onodera J, Kuwata A, et al. (2021) A DNA metabarcoding approach for recovering plankton communities from archived samples fixed in formalin.
+PLOS ONE 16(2): e0245936. https://doi.org/10.1371/journal.pone.0245936

+## APPENDIX A: DATASHEETS
+Not applicable.